smatechnologies/ibm-i-agent-docs/docs/reference/lsam-programs-and-files.md

 ## IBM i LSAM Job-ending Message Table File

 The LSAM server program that checks message queue SMAMSGQ (in the SMADTA library) for job-ending messages uses a table file called LSAMSGF00 to determine which message IDs mean that a job has ended normally or abnormally.
-This file is not meant to be updated by LSAM software users because any changes to this file could disrupt LSAM operations and prevent the LSAM from properly managing jobs for OpCon/xps.
+This file is not meant to be updated by LSAM software users because any changes to this file could disrupt LSAM operations and prevent the LSAM from properly managing jobs for OpCon.

 However, SMA technical personnel could add records to this file to accommodate the unique needs of third-party software, in cases where non-IBM messages would be issued by that software to report the job completion status.
 To modify this file, please contact SMA technical support.